dbt-labs/docs.getdbt.com/website/docs/sql-reference/clauses/sql-having.md

 | 64 | 2 |
 | 54 | 4 |

-The query above using the CTE utilizes more lines compared to the simpler query using HAVING, but will produce the same result.
+The query above using the <Term id="cte" /> utilizes more lines compared to the simpler query using HAVING, but will produce the same result.

 ## SQL HAVING clause syntax in Snowflake, Databricks, BigQuery, and Redshift